usnistgov/OSCAL/README.md

 ## Project Status

-OSCAL [1.0.1](https://github.com/usnistgov/OSCAL/releases) was released on January 30th, 2022.
-There are also [release notes](https://pages.nist.gov/OSCAL/reference/release-notes/) containing a summary of changes in this and previous releases.
+To view the latest release of OSCAL check out [GitHub releases](https://github.com/usnistgov/OSCAL/releases).
+The [release notes](https://pages.nist.gov/OSCAL/reference/release-notes/) are also available on the NIST OSCAL website, and contain a summary of the changes between the different releases.

-These changes were made based on all the excellent feedback we received from the OSCAL community.
-The NIST OSCAL team is very thankful for all of the great feedback we have received.
+All changes are made based on the excellent feedback and contributions that are received from the OSCAL community.
+The NIST OSCAL team is very thankful for all of it.

-Please direct any feedback on this release by emailing the NIST OSCAL team at [oscal@nist.gov](mailto:oscal@nist.gov) or by [creating an issue](https://github.com/usnistgov/OSCAL/issues) on our GitHub repository.
+Any feedback may be emailed to the NIST OSCAL team at [oscal@nist.gov](mailto:oscal@nist.gov) or by [creating an issue](https://github.com/usnistgov/OSCAL/issues) on the GitHub repository.

-Looking forward, the NIST OSCAL team is excited to continue working with the [OSCAL community](/contribute/) to continue enhancing OSCAL through [additional minor releases](#beyond-the-oscal-100-full-release).
+Looking forward, the NIST OSCAL team is excited to continue working with the [OSCAL community](https://pages.nist.gov/OSCAL/contribute/) to continue enhancing OSCAL through additional minor releases.
 Future efforts will include providing a more complete set of documentation for all the OSCAL layers and models, creating more examples, and providing a diverse set of tutorials.

 For additional information on the OSCAL project, please see the NIST’s Cybersecurity Insights blog: [*“The Foundation for Interoperable and Portable Security Automation is Revealed in NIST’s OSCAL Project”*](https://www.nist.gov/blogs/cybersecurity-insights/foundation-interoperable-and-portable-security-automation-revealed) and the [OSCAL website](https://pages.nist.gov/OSCAL/).